Upcoming Public Events

 Alumni & Friends Dinner: In Conversation with Coach Brown

-The dinner will feature a conversation between IDJC’s director, Margaret Talev, and SU’s head football coach, Francis Brown Sr., on the role of athletes as engaged citizens.
+The dinner featured a conversation between IDJC’s director, Margaret Talev, and SU’s head football coach, Francis Brown Sr., on the role of athletes as engaged citizens.
+Thirteen student athletes who participated in a week-long immersion also joined and networked with alum.

 March